 Students should either attend in person or be signed into class at assigned times.
 Attendance will be recorded.
-Attendance and participation will count towards 10% of the final course grade.
+Attendance, on-line activities and homework checks will count towards 10% of the final course grade.
 If a class is missed, it is the student's responsibility to watch the recorded class video or contact the instructor to find out what was missed.